graup/vanilla-extract-rollup-example/README.md

     yarn dev

-This uses turborepo to first build the UI packages and then launch the two example apps.
+This uses Turborepo to first build the UI package and then launch the two example apps.

+You can also run build / dev commands in their respective directories manually without using Turborepo.